-Го: Date: From: RE: 510 k Leave Usage Rating and Comparisons as of (date) eave u ısag an initiative to increase sick leave usage awareness, I would like to share your non-FMLA sick e rating for this year in an effort to make you aware of how your usage compares with that of irtment employees as well as City-wide.
-Based of: on t he City's Attendance Policy, your use of non-FMLA hours year-to-date falls into the category Excellent Good Adequate Needs Improvement Ц Poor ( Certain patterns of absenteeism may fall into the POOR category regardless of the total hours of absence.)
-FMLA sick leave information for 20 is being shared here to allow you to review your sick leave omparison with all department employees and other City employees. • Th e year-to-date average of non-FMLA sick leave use per City employee is hours. • In total, year-to-date, the Department staff used non-FMLA sick leave hours. • Yo ur leave represents % of the total non-FMLA sick leave for our department. • Th e average for our department's non-FMLA sick leave for 2011 was hours. f your followi leave usage rating is in the Needs Improvement or Poor category, you may be asked to comply with the 1.
+To: Date: From: RE: Sick Leave Usage Rating and Comparisons as of (date) leave ı - rt of an initiative to increase sick leave usage awareness, I would like to share your non-FMLA sick usage rating for this year in an effort to make you aware of how your usage compares with that of department employees as well as City-wide.
+Based of: on the City's Attendance Policy, your use of non-FMLA hours year-to-date falls into the category ∃ -Excellent □ Cood □ Adequate □ Needs Improvement □ Poor ( Certain patterns of absenteeism may fall into the POOR category regardless of the total hours of absence.)
+The year to date everges of non-EMLA gick leave use non-City employees. • The year to date average of non-FMLA sick leave use per City employee is hours. •- In total, year-to-date, the Department staff used non-FMLA sick leave hours. • Your leave represents % of the total non-FMLA sick leave for our department. • The average for our department's non-FMLA siek leave for 2011 was hours.
+If your sick leave usage rating is in the Needs Improvement or Poor category, you may be asked to comply with the ing: 1.
 You will be asked for a telephone number that you can be reached at and will be expected to check in with your supervisor if that changes for the duration of the shift you called in for.
-2. Any absence of more than 3 days will require a return to work form (Exhibit 2) or similar medical documentation prior to returning to work
+2. Any absence of more than 3 days will require a return to work form (Exhibit 2) or similar medical documentation prior to returning to work.
+3. You may be sent to the City's physician for a "Fit for Duty" to return to work for absences of 3 days or

-- 3. You may be sent to the City's physician for a "Fit for Duty" to return to work for absences of 3 days or - 4.
-You will be notified if you will be required to bring in medical documentation for the day of the unexpected absence or you may be sent to the City's physician for illness verification.
+4. You will be notified if you will be required to bring in medical documentation for the day of the unexpected absence or you may be sent to the City's physician for illness verification.